 Netflix carries a pretty large variety of animation, and isn’t tied to one particular studio or media conglomerate.
 Hulu and Amazon Prime Video also carry a fair amount of cartoons, though I prefer Netflix and Hulu over Prime Video.

-Still, if you just want cartoons and don’t care about specific studios/networks/etc., the traditional “Big Three” catch-all streaming services should work fine.
+Still, if you just want cartoons and don’t care about specific studios/networks/genres/etc., the traditional “Big Three” catch-all streaming services should work fine.

 Disney, Pixar, “Star Wars,” Marvel, and/or “Simpsons” fans: Disney+

-Disney+ has pretty much cemented itself as the streaming home of anything Disney-related, as well as “The Simpsons.”
-For those who want to watch Disney/Pixar animated films, “Star Wars”‘s animated spin-offs like “The Clone Wars,” or the various Marvel cartoons from over the decades, they’re all here.
+Disney+ has pretty much cemented itself as the streaming home of anything Disney-related or -owned.
+For those who want to watch Disney/Pixar animated films, “Star Wars”‘s animated spin-offs like “The Clone Wars,” or classic and new Marvel cartoons (such as “What If?” or the 90s “Spider-Man” series), they’re all here.

 Despite its more adult oriented nature, the entire run of “The Simpsons” is on Disney+ as well.
-Those who also want the rest of the Fox Sunday lineup and other adult oriented cartoons (like Adult Swim’s “Rick and Morty”) might want to consider the Disney+ bundle, which includes Hulu and ESPN+ for $13/month.
+Those who also want the rest of the Fox Sunday lineup and other adult-oriented fare (like Adult Swim’s “Rick and Morty”) might want to consider the Disney+ bundle, which includes Hulu and ESPN+.

-WarnerMedia makes their animation material more complicated than Disney, given AT&T owns multiple streaming services.
+WarnerMedia makes their streaming situation more complicated than Disney, as AT&T owns multiple streaming services that somewhat overlap.

-Hulu carries a great deal of adult oriented TV animation, including: the Fox Sunday lineup (outside of “The Simpsons,” which is on Disney+); “American Dad”; “Rick and Morty”; and “Archer.”
+Fans of adult animation will want to get Hulu, which carries a variety of such shows: the Fox Sunday lineup (outside of “The Simpsons,” which is on Disney+); “American Dad”; “Rick and Morty”; and “Archer.”
 As I said earlier, the Disney+ bundle includes Hulu and ESPN+, which is one way to also cover “The Simpsons.”